 - Complete the online request form for more information or join the email and/or mailing list of the school.
 If they’ve sent you an email requesting a response, do so.

 - Follow the school and school admissions office on social media.

-- Email the admissions representative assigned to your region (can usually find this on the site) asking if there are virtual ways to experience the school during shutdown as well as what future dates they will be in your area so you can connect then.
+- Email the admissions representative assigned to your region (can usually find this on the site) asking if there are virtual ways to experience the school during the shutdown as well as what future dates they will be in your area so you can connect then.

 Don’t fear though!
 During this time of uncertainty, the colleges will certainly need to give some grace on things like demonstrated interest.
-And in the end, while it can be influential, demonstrated interest is not nearly as important as your grades, course rigor, ACT/SAT scores and high-value extracurriculars.
+And in the end, while it can be influential, demonstrated interest is not nearly as important as your grades, course rigor, ACT/SAT scores, and high-value extracurriculars.